pihnat/rpi-Candle/readme.md

 2. since there's interest in running Candle on a raspi I wanted to add the info to Denvi's repository but not knowing what or how to do it I thought creating a temporary repository to play with was a safer solution.
 Hopefully the wiki found here and the Candle.zip file will eventually end up on the Denvi/Candle site.
 I apologise in advance for any strange formatting or information appearing on this site since it is my test site.

+The information here is based on issue #77 on Denvi's site

+https://github.com/Denvi/Candle/issues/77

-The information here is based on issue #77 on Denvi's site: https://github.com/Denvi/Candle/issues/77 and many thanks to everyone who contributed to the discussion there.
+and many thanks to everyone who contributed to the discussion there.
 All I did was to put the information in one place.